Skip to main content

 Early Spring The Adams Garden in early spring.

-The Adams Garden is located opposite College Corner at the intersection of Richmond Rd. and N. Boundary St. It was dedicated in November 1986 in memory of Gregory S. Adams '81 and was made possible by more than 200 donors.
+Located opposite College Corner at the intersection of Richmond Road and North Boundary Street, Adams Garden was dedicated in November 1986 in memory of Gregory S. Adams ’81.
+Its creation was made possible by the generosity of more than 200 donors.

-Other interesting woody plants in this space are the umbrella pine (Sciadopitys verticillata) against the north wall, and a Chinese pistache (Pistacia chinensis), noted for the brilliant display of autumn color.
-You may want to rest on a bench in this lovely garden to conclude your tour.
+Other notable woody plants include the umbrella pine (Sciadopitys verticillata), nestled against the north wall, and a Chinese pistache (Pistacia chinensis), renowned for its brilliant autumn foliage.